-Since then, Meyer has opened one restaurant every three to four years, on average, under the Union Station Hospitality Group.
+Since then, Meyer has opened one restaurant every three to four years, on average, under the Union Square Hospitality Group.
 The secret to his success goes back to what came naturally to him when Union Square Café first opened in 1985: providing the highest level of hospitality possible.

 Creating a Legacy of Loyalty & Hospitality